Garner Marsh Ontario Land Tribunal (OLT) November 8, 2024 update

 Send a message to the OLT!

 Please use the notes below as a guide for your message.
-Don’t copy/paste or it will be discarded.
-Choose a few points from this list.
-Max word count: 180
+Please don’t copy/paste or your message will be overlooked.

 -- The HCA turned down this scheme twice - once when the proponent applied for a permit; and again when the HCA decided not to have an offsetting policy that would allow such developments.
 The OLT should respect the HCA deliberations.